College of Liberal Arts | Interdisciplinary Programs Main Office, Clark A 73

 - Applying an interdisciplinary approach to knowledge

-Graduates in International Studies apply their education in a wide variety of careers, including those in international business, non-profit organizations, academics, public policy, law, government, city planning, engineering, environmental sustainability and clean energy, information systems, journalism, publishing, education, sales and marketing, management and administration, artistic production, mass media, communications, museums, entertainment, foreign service, and many other areas in need of intelligent, well-rounded, and broadly world-educated people.
-Some International Studies graduates enter graduate or professional schools for more specialized study in either international studies or one of many other disciplines.
+Graduates in International Studies apply their education in a wide variety of careers, including those in international business, non-profit organizations, academics, public policy, law, government, city planning, engineering, environmental sustainability and clean energy, information systems, journalism, publishing, education, sales and marketing, management and administration, artistic production, mass media, communications, museums, entertainment, foreign service, and many other areas in need of well-rounded and broadly world-educated people.
+Many International Studies graduates enter graduate or professional schools for more specialized study in either international studies or one of many other disciplines.
 To enhance their career opportunities, majors are encouraged to consider participating in paid or volunteer work or internship opportunities, and to study abroad.